 By reading this legal information, you agree to release the author of any liability related to or arising from your use of this data.
 This post contains no legal advice.
 The legal status surrounding Delta 8 THC, Delta 9 THC & Delta 10 THC is new and constantly changing.
 We continuously work hard to do our best to give you the most updated information.
 We recommend you always check your current state or federal hemp laws before purchasing any industrial hemp-derived products (CBD, THC) in South Carolina.
 The data in this post is not intended to diagnose, treat, cure or give any medical advice.
 Anyhow, do your own due diligence and always seek your doctor’s advice, especially if you are in doubt or are currently taking any prescription medications.
 Safer than sorry is always a great idea when consuming new products.

 Frequently Asked Questions (FAQs)

 It sure is.
-As long the total Delta 9 THC is below 0.30% dry weight basis, you are good to go.
+As long as the total Delta 9 THC is below 0.30% dry weight, you are good to go.
 The other condition for it to be legal in South Carolina stems from hemp.
 If not, you’ll have an unlawful product.

 YES, it is!
-As long the total THC (Delta-9) is below 0.30% dry weight basis and stems from industrial hemp, you can enjoy this compound legal in South Carolina.
+As long the total THC (Delta-9) is below 0.30% dry weight and stems from industrial hemp, you can enjoy this compound legally in South Carolina.

 You cannot purchase any D10 or other cannabinoids unless you are 21.